Kat-zorn/Kat-zorn.github.io/blogs/002-Double-ended-queue.md

 T VectorT::pop() {
     if (length == 0) // Very unlikely
     {
-        // I also don't feel like bothering with error handling,
+        // I also don‘t feel like bothering with error handling,
         // so return null it is.
         return T::NULL;
     }